What is Pupil Premium?

 - Increase access to a wide range of activities, trips and extra-curricular clubs

 - Diminish the difference in attainment between pupils eligible for the Pupil Premium Grant and their peers

-- Well being training for the SENDCo
+- Whole staff training for the Write Stuff

 How will the school know what impact the Pupil Premium Grant has?

-Use of the Pupil Premium Grant can be requested by any member of the school staff and the child's parents.
-The request is submitted to the Pupil Premium Co-ordinator and must include one of the desired outcome and the proposed benefit for the child in receipt of pupil premium.
-The Pupil Premium will consider and approve the request if it is felt to be in the best interests of the child.
+Use of the Pupil Premium Grant can be requested by any member of the school staff and/or the child's parents.
+The request is submitted to the Pupil Premium Co-ordinator and must include one of the desired outcomes and the proposed benefit for the child in receipt of pupil premium.
+The Pupil Premium Coordinator will consider and approve the request if it is felt to be in the best interests of the child.
 An agreed review date will be set when the following success criteria will be used to measure the impact of the spending: